Assembling Terrania Cycle Glossary

 Terrad: the blockchained unit of currency that replaced the dollar and other national currencies.
 One terrad is roughly equal to an amount between one dollar and one euro.

-Terrania Accords: documents signed by world representatives to bring Terrania into being officially.
+Terrania Accords: documents signed on Earth Day by world representatives to bring Terrania into being officially.

 Terrania Charter: the constitution of Terrania.